MysteryGang/tictactoe-hugb/Docs/DesignReport.md

 #### Markdown syntax & pair programming

 The team used markdown syntax in the documentation.
-The documentation reports are three and all stored in a folder called docs in the root of the repository.
-The team also used the agile software development technique pair programming in some cases.
-Pair programming was an efficient way to solve some problems that came up.
+There are three documentation reports and are stored in a folder called docs in the root of the repository.
+The team also used the agile software development technique "Pair Programming" in some cases.
+Pair Programming was an efficient way to solve some problems that came up.

 ### Other